zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

     }
     ```

-- Successful login returns `204` and an empty body with the token in the `apimlAuthenticationToken` cookie.
+- Successful login returns RC `204`, and an empty body with the token in the `apimlAuthenticationToken` cookie.

-- Failed authentication returns `401` without `WWW-Authenticate`.
+- Failed authentication returns RC `401` without `WWW-Authenticate`.

 **Example:**